donhenton/react-lists/README.md

 https://donhenton.github.io/react-lists/public_html/

-Routing on gh-pages uses window.location.pathname in the navcomponent and routes to handle that local development has a path of '/' where gh-pages has a path of '/react-lists/public_html/'
+Routing on gh-pages uses window.location.pathname in the navcomponent and routes to handle that. local development has a path of '/' where gh-pages has a path of '/react-lists/public_html/'